Meet the Staff

 Prior to joining OPB in 2010, Jule spent several years working in Los Angeles as an independent director, producer and writer, making television programs for NBC, MSNBC, HBO, Sundance, MTV, Planet Green, Discovery and others.
 She also wrote and directed several China-based films that showed at film festivals in New York, Telluride and Venice.
-An enthusiastic music lover, hiker and camper, Jule is delighted to be back in Oregon exploring the state's arts, culture and outdoors.

-Oregon Art Beat Producer/Reporter
+Producer and Reporter, Oregon Art Beat

-He was part of the original ABC News production teams of Primetime Live, Day One and World News Now.
+More than 25 years in television, Robe was part of the original ABC News production teams of Primetime Live, Day One and World News Now.
 For public television, he’s aired stories for Now With Bill Moyers, Nova scienceNOW, History Detectives and Life 360.
 He’s a charter member of The Documentary Group.

 He lives in Portland with his wife, Helena Huang, daughter Lu, and dog, Ella.

-Oregon Art Beat Executive Producer
+Executive Producer, Oregon Art Beat

-Oregon Art Beat Co-Host/Producer
+Co-Host and Producer, Oregon Art Beat

-In addition to her work for Art Beat and OPB, Katrina has worked in television production for more than 15 years, starting at Chicago's PBS station (WTTW) and spending more than a decade as an independent producer in Illinois, Colorado and Oregon.
-Katrina has produced and written for PBS, HGTV, Food Network, Fine Living Network, ESPN and others.
+In addition to her work for Art Beat and OPB, Katrina has worked in television production for more than 15 years, starting at Chicago's PBS station WTTW and spending more than a decade as an independent producer in Illinois, Colorado and Oregon.
+She has also produced and written for PBS, HGTV, Food Network, Fine Living Network, ESPN and others.

-Videographer/Editor, Oregon Art Beat
+Videographer and Editor, Oregon Art Beat

-Videographer Tom Shrider has worked at OPB since 1980, and has seen it change from a sleepy local station to a nationally known production house.
+Tom has worked at OPB since 1980, and has seen it change from a sleepy local station to a nationally known production house.